 Osaka tours and excursions

-A city older than Kyoto and the first permanent capital of Japan before Kyoto, Nara is located just 45 minutes away from Osaka and has a wealth of cultural riches, including a large number of old temples, shrines and art works.
-It boasts the world's largest wooden building at Todaiji Temple, which houses a famous bronze Buddha of gigantic proportions, as well as the world's oldest wooden structure at Horyuji Temple.
+A city older than Kyoto and the first permanent capital of Japan before Kyoto, Nara is located just 30 minutes by car away from Osaka and has a wealth of cultural riches, including a large number of old temples, shrines and artworks.
+It boasts what was the world's largest wooden building until 1998 at Todaiji Temple, which houses a famous bronze Buddha of gigantic proportions, as well as the world's oldest wooden structure at Horyuji Temple.
 Both have status as UNESCO World Cultural Heritage sites and are among the most important temples in Japan.
-The city has many other interesting temples in addition to some beautiful parkland and plenty of arts and crafts and souvenir shops.Tel: +81 742 272 223.
+The city has many other interesting temples in addition to some beautiful parkland and plenty of arts and crafts and souvenir shops.Tel: +81 742 364 894.